theNizo/installMicroG/README.md

 Most Google Apps should work, except Google Play Music or Hangouts.
 You can find the full List of incompatible Apps [here](https://github.com/microg/android_packages_apps_GmsCore/wiki/Problem-Apps)

 ## First:
+This tutorial assumes that you've already installed a Custom ROM that doesn't have microG bundled, like LineageOS for microG.
+It also assumes that you have root access.

 * Get [F-Droid](https://f-droid.org/), or download the .apks from [the official site](https://microg.org/download.html).
 F-Droid is recommended, because you'll need to download some other stuff from there.
 I'll explain with F-Droid, but you can also get the required apps on another way if you want.
 * Make sure signature spoofing is enabled.
 Some Custom-ROMs already support Signature Spoofing.
 I used HavocOS which has built-in Signature Spoofing.
 	* Download Signature Spoofing Checker and start it.
 If it says enabled, you're good to go!